Skip to Content

 I also liked the idea of having something that was a bit less intrusively boxy in the center of the room; I’d hoped something with legs would help open things up a bit.
 I decided to edge glue up some wood boards to make a coffee table.

-Since I got the bright idea on a Sunday afternoon and decided that I absolutely had to get started immediately (sometimes I am impulsive when I get an idea in my craw), I didn’t use reclaimed wood or any other sort of recycled material (a no-no for some of you…sorry!).
+Since I got the bright idea on a Sunday afternoon and decided that I absolutely had to get started immediately, I didn’t use reclaimed wood or any other sort of recycled material.
+Instead, I headed over to Home Depot and picked up 6 2in x 2in x 8ft pieces of select pine.

-I headed over to my Home Depot and picked up 6 2in x 2in x 8ft pieces of select pine.
 I had them cut each piece in half, which left me with 12 4ft pieces just begging me to get gluing.
-So let’s chat about my 7 tips for joining wood planks for a tabletop.
+So let’s chat through my 7 tips for joining wood planks for a tabletop.

-joining wood planks for a tabletop
+- My tips for joining wood planks for a table top

-joining wood planks for a tabletop
+- FAQs about joining wood planks for a tabletop

-And here are my tips for joining wood planks for a table top
+My tips for joining wood planks for a table top

 Always take the proper precautions and safety measures before working with any tools or materials.
 Wear safety equipment and work with a professional to complete projects when necessary.
-Never give any toy or game to a small child without proper supervision.
 Read my full terms of use and disclosure for more.
 Happy making and stay safe!

-A planer will make all of your boards the same size, which will make gluing them together much easier.
+A planer will make all of your boards exactly the same size, which will make gluing them together much easier.
 I didn’t do this for the coffee table, and it made the clamping process more difficult (but not impossible!).
 I waited to plane my pieces until after I had already glued some sets together.

 If you don’t have access to a planer, you can use a hand planer, but I don’t have any experience with those.
 If you don’t want to do any planing, you could do some heavy sanding or at least line your boards up and examine the edges for bends or other deformities.
 You might be able to make some matches that will make clamping easier.

-2. Glue and clamp on a big, flat area.
+2. Glue and clamp on a big, flat area

 This will help when you’re lining up your boards.
 It will also be helpful when you’re twisting your clamps; you’ll need to move the boards around—clamps and all—to be able to get a good grip when twisting shut each seam.
 For the coffee table, my dad had the great idea to work on a piece of drywall flipped upside down: